 Another key component of the program is a 0-credit hour preparation course during the Spring 2021 semester.
 Within the course, you will learn about the work of business incubators and the startup launch process.
 In addition, you will interview at the beginning of the semester with our program partners as a part of the matching process.
 The current program partners include Tallahassee’s Domi Station, Tampa Bay WaVe, and Orlando’s Starter Studio.

 The Tech Fellows program is currently limited to CARE affiliated students.
 Applicants are eligible for a grant of $3,000.
 As the program seeks to expand, the program may open to other student populations.
 If this policy changes, this webpage will be updated.

 What should I expect during the internship?

 The internship will begin in early June and end in mid-August.
 You are expected to complete the entire internship and work with program staff to add value to your host site.
-The internship are part-time (minimum of 20 hours per week) and may include working at evening or weekend events.
+The internship are on average about 25 hours per week and may include working at evening or weekend events.
 In addition to your work, you will document your experience with weekly reflection blog posts and a research project.

 What exactly will I be doing?

 You can expect to be exposed to a wide range of work tasks, including things like curriculum development, venture capital, program management, facility management, event planning, marketing, and business strategy.
 You will learn best practices in entrepreneurship and innovation support, meeting some of Florida’s top investors, mentors, and tech entrepreneurs.
 You will be in fast-paced, dynamic, and evolving environment, where it will pay to think on your feet and have the confidence to take ownership of your work.

 Another key element of the fellowship is that you will document your experience with weekly reflections and will conduct a research project centered on an entrepreneurship-focused research question of your choosing.
 Finally, you will present your research at the CRE’s annual President’s Showcase of Undergraduate Research Excellence.